← Previous Next →

 Another special note about Chinese and Japanese scripts

-An even more special note about Thai scripts
+An even more special note about Thai (and related Lao, Khmer, Myanmar) scripts

 Breaking Thai "words" across lines is a difficult issue - see the W3C Thai Layout Requirements spec for the latest position.